Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 - If

-, so by this point its value will be the total number of explorations required to traverse the path. - Otherwise, starting from
+posis at theend, it returns the total length of the path that got us here.
+Notice that each call toexploreincrementspathLengthby1, so by this point its value will be the total number of explorations required to traverse the path. - Otherwise, starting from

-, it explores all the neighboring spaces that can be explored, and returns the shortest resulting path.
+pos, it explores all the neighboring spaces that can be explored, and returns the shortest resulting path.

-The net result is that calling explore
+The net result is that calling explore with start as the first argument

-should eventually return the shortest path to end
+should eventually return the shortest path to end.

 However, there are a few challenges with this approach that are not addressed in the dummy implementation above: